jikrant3/sed-analysis-tools/README.md

 If you use this code for your work, kindly include a citation for this code [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.13789847.svg)](https://doi.org/10.5281/zenodo.13789847) and accompanying paper.

-Jadhav (2025) _On the detectability and parameterisation of binary stars through spectral energy distributions_.
+Jadhav (2025) _On the detectability and parameterisation of binary stars through spectral energy distributions_, Journal of Astrophysics & Astronomy, in press, [2024arXiv241205606J](https://ui.adsabs.harvard.edu/abs/2024arXiv241205606J/)

 ```
 @software{jikrant3_2024_13789847,